HorseTrain/Beef-Lang-XML/README.md

 <-How to parse a file->

 To parse an xml file, you need to pass the xml source through a lexer, to get some tokens.
-This can easely be done bt calling
+This can easely be done by calling

 ```csharp